 Oceanic Soul (3) – Damage resistance is always nice, though cold isn’t the most common of types, the communication aspect is a nice ribbon.

-Guardian Coil (3) – Improving the already good tentacle is great, making this Warlock more and more of an all rounder.
+Guardian Coil (3) – Improving the already good tentacle is great, making this Warlock more and more of an all-rounder.
 I would have really preferred to see a better reduction formula than just 1d8 initially though.

 Grasping Tentacles (5) – This not only gives you Evard’s Black Tentacles as a spell and lets you cast it once a day for free, a great boon for a Warlock, but more importantly, it makes it impossible to lose concentration on the spell from damage.
 The sheer power of not losing concentration to damage on top of a free casting of a 4th level control spell makes this a great ability.

 Had a crush on Genie from Aladdin growing up?
-Well now you can get close to a genie of your own, though in a somewhat reversal of the typical arrangement.
+Well, now you can get close to a genie of your own, though in a somewhat reversal of the typical arrangement.
 This Warlock has a large utility function, though it does get a damage boost.

 Expanded Spell List (5) – The actual spells you get to choose can be varied based on what kind of genie your patron is, there are numerous good spells on this list.
 This has to be a 5 based solely on giving you Wish as an option for your 9th level Mystic Arcanum Spell!

-Genie’s Vessel (5) – This feature actually collects two good abilities under its umbrella: Bottled Respite gives you a good tool for infiltration (say, getting a familiar to carry your vessel with you inside), as well as a limited form of extra dimensional storage, and safe way to get in a short rest if the rest of your party wants to push on.
+Genie’s Vessel (5) – This feature actually collects two good abilities under its umbrella: Bottled Respite gives you a good tool for infiltration (say, getting a familiar to carry your vessel with you inside), as well as a limited form of extra-dimensional storage, and safe way to get in a short rest if the rest of your party wants to push on.
 Genie’s Wrath gives you a small damage bump which can help keep your Warlock competitive as a damage dealer.

 Elemental Gift (5) – Damage resistance is nice, particularly in this case as you can potentially get resistance to all bludgeoning damage.
 The real gem here is the ability to give yourself a flight speed without concentration multiple times a day, great for utility as well as making yourself harder to hit in combat, or taking the fight to a flying enemy.
-Style points if you flavour this as conjuring a magic carpet of course.
+Style points if you flavor this as conjuring a magic carpet of course.

 Sanctuary Vessel (5) – You’re now able to bring your party with you when you retreat into your vessel, giving a safer short rest and letting your poor familiar carry all of you.
 The biggest function here is granting everyone inside a short rest after just ten minutes, similar to the Cat Nap spell, and then throwing additional hp recovered on top!